duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 Visual SLAM usually relies on different types of cameras.
 There are a variety of vision sensors around, which output different types of informations, here are a few examples :

 *Monocular cameras* are the typical cameras you can find in a photography or smart phone camera.
-They create 2D images of the environment.
+They usually use one lens and create 2D images of the environment.

 <figure class="flow-subfigures">